tanpawarit/Dean-Valuation-Engine/README.md

 ### Ethical Guardrails (`src/guardrails/`): Building Trust & Safety

-Analyst Robot is engineered with a strong commitment to responsible AI.
+Dean's is engineered with a strong commitment to responsible AI.
 The `src/guardrails/` directory houses critical components designed to ensure safe and ethical operation, managed by the `guardrail_manager.py`:

 - **🛡️ Prompt Injection Defense (`prompt_injection.py`)**: Actively works to detect and neutralize attempts to manipulate the LLM's behavior through malicious inputs.
 This helps maintain the integrity and intended focus of the analysis.
 - **🤫 Sensitive Information (PII) Detection & Redaction (`sensitive_info.py`)**: Scans inputs and potential outputs for Personally Identifiable Information (PII) and other sensitive data.
 Detected information can be flagged or redacted to protect user privacy and comply with data protection standards.
 (Leverages spaCy for some NLP-based detection).